Oolambeyan National Park

 - in the Murray-Riverina region

-Oolambeyan National Park is open from sunrise to sunset, but may close at times due to poor weather.
+Oolambeyan National Park is open from 6am to 8pm but may have to close at times due to poor weather or fire danger.

 Hay (85 km)